About the Wilson Center

 Cities are too often viewed as magnets for poverty, pollution, disease, and political unrest.
 There is insufficient recognition that urban areas play an increasingly important political, social, and economic role in the world, attracting investment, ideas, and people in a process amplified by globalization.
 CUSP has worked to bring attention to comprehensive urban policies that can harness the energy of urban growth and diversity to create sustainable, equitable, and peaceful cities.
 Building on its work in this area, CUSP will examine the latest research and activity from the field to better understand the conditions that foster empowerment, resilience, and sustainability in the urban environment.

-Interns will be assigned to work directly with the Comparative Urban Studies Project staff in support of project activities up to 35 hours per week.
-This is a paid internship ($13.00/hour).
+Interns will be assigned to work directly with the Urban Sustainability Laboratory staff in support of project activities up to 35 hours per week.
+This is an unpaid internship.
 Duties will include:

 - Conducting research, preparing literature reviews and collecting source materials on topics related to urban studies